 If mediation becomes an available option, it can provide many benefits.
 Mediation is especially effective in shared parenting and joint custody situations where parents want to preserve an amicable parenting relationship.
 In our office, after the parties reach an agreement with the mediator, we draw up all of the required documents and court papers.
 There is no need to have separate attorneys to draft these documents, although you may have an attorney review it for you.
 Mediation can save the parties a significant amount of time and attorney fees.
 Mediation is also often less emotionally turbulent than litigation since mediators are skilled in resolving disputes and helping work through intense emotions that may interfere with reaching an amicable agreement.

-Because mediation is a process in which two spouses amicably negotiate the terms of divorce and other family law matters – such as support, child custody, and property division – it can provide some unique benefits.
+Because mediation is a process in which two spouses amicably negotiate the terms of divorce and other family law matters – such as child custody, support and property division – it can provide significant benefits.
 These may include:

 When compared to divorce litigation, mediation can save you significantly – both financially and emotionally.
 This is primarily because mediation does not involve two opposing lawyers representing clients who are "battling" for their own side.
-Instead, it involves a mediator, often an attorney, who acts as a neutral third party and helps spouses compromise and reach a mutual agreement.
-The goal of mediation is to finalize a divorce as swiftly and smoothly as possible, and when two spouses are able to arrive at an amicable resolution, they can save themselves expenses and move on with their lives.
+Instead, it involves a mediator, who acts as a neutral third party and helps spouses compromise and reach a mutual agreement.
+The goal of mediation is to finalize a divorce as swiftly and smoothly as possible.
+When two spouses are able to arrive at an amicable resolution, they can save themselves substantial legal fees while moving on with their lives.